Let It Come Down (Spiritualized album)

 Let It Come Down is the fourth studio album by the rock band Spiritualized, released in 2001.
 It was recorded and produced at Abbey Road and AIR Studios.
 It took Jason Pierce, Spiritualized's lead singer, guitarist and sole constant member, four years to write, perform, produce and release.
 The album utilises 115 session musicians, including orchestra and London Community Gospel Choir.
 The wall of sound technique (most notably used by 1960s record producer Phil Spector) is evident on this album, especially on such tracks as "Do It All Over Again", "Stop Your Crying", "The Straight and the Narrow" and "Out of Sight".

 Music

-The album's sound is described as art rock, symphonic rock, and space rock.
+The album's sound is described as art rock, symphonic rock, space rock, and gospel.

 Album cover

 The album was released in two different sleeves – one in a standard jewel case, the other in a much bulkier one-piece box, with the cover image (the wife of the artist) debossed in the case material.